JakeRoyRandall/pantry-panic-sql/README.md

 Review stock movements with `python3 pantry.py --db pantry.db history --item Flour --limit 20 --format json`.
 Item filtering is optional; limit is1–1000 with default50.
 Results are newest first by ledger ID and include opening and usage entries.
 Default output is readable text.

 Create a consistent SQLite snapshot with `python3 pantry.py --db pantry.db backup pantry-backup.db`.
 The destination must not exist.
 SQLite backup includes committed WAL data and checks snapshot integrity before reporting success.
 Source stock, recipes, reserves, and saved plans are preserved.

+Run `python3 pantry.py --db pantry.db check` for read-only integrity, foreign-key, stock, and empty-recipe checks.
+It opens an existing database without initialization or repair, exits nonzero on issues, and never creates a missing database.